danherrera0/ruby-objects-has-many-through-lab-nyc-web-121018/README.md

 In this lab, we'll be dealing with two sets of three classes.

 We have a `Song`, `Artist` and `Genre` class.

-Songs belong to an artist and belong to a genre.
-A genre has many songs and an artist has many songs.
-An artist has many genres through its songs and a genre has many artists through its songs.
+Songs belong to an artist and
+Songs belong to a genre.
+A genre has many songs.
+An artist has many songs.
+An
+artist has many genres through its songs and a genre has many artists through its songs.